 By Cyndi Pyburn

 If asked whether my shopping habits have changed dramatically over the last decade, I would likely answer ‘not really.’
-However, when I put some serious thought into the question, I realize that they have indeed changed, and changed quite remarkably.
-If I had to put my finger on the driving force of my change, I would have to say it resides in technology.
+However, when I put some serious thought into the question, I realize that they have indeed changed, and quite remarkably.
+If I had to put my finger on the driving force of my shopping habit changes, I would have to say it resides in technology.

 There are 6 major reasons my shopping habits have shifted due to technology.